License GuideSOC 29-1292

 Read more

-Dental hygienists must complete continuing education to renew their licenses.
-Your state board sets the required hours and topics.
-Common requirements include ethics courses and state law updates.
-Check your specific state board's renewal rules for exact hour counts and deadlines.
+Dental hygienists must complete continuing education to renew their license.
+The required hours and topics vary by state.
+Common requirements include ethics training and updates on state regulations.
+Check your state board's website for the exact number of hours you need before your renewal date.

 Is This For You